syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Upgrade.md

 Uninstall the trial version and install the fully licensed installer from the [License and Downloads](https://www.syncfusion.com/account/downloads) section of our website to upgrade from the trial version.

-N> License key registration is not required, if you are upgrading Syncfusion controls from trial version to licensed version.
+N> License key registration is not required, if you are upgrading Syncfusion Xamarin controls from trial version to licensed version.